svanoort/pyresttest/README.md

 pyresttest
 ==========

-# What?
+# What Is It?
 - A simple but powerful REST testing and benchmarking framework
+- Minimal dependencies, designed to slot into automated configuration management/orchestration tools
 - Tests are defined in basic YAML or JSON config files, no code needed
 - Logic is written and extensible in Python
-- Minimal dependencies

 # License
 Apache License, Version 2.0

-# Installation
+# How Do I Get It?
 The best way to install PyRestTest is via Python's pip packaging tool.

 If that is not installed, we'll need to install it first: